palazzem/DomoticaArduino/README.md

 No response is sent in case of failure.

 ## Android device (without ADK)
 This project could be used with [DomoticaArduinoAndroid](https://github.com/emanuele-palazzetti/DomoticaArduinoAndroid) to manage devices with an Android smartphone.
-Because of this project uses JSON parsing and Android HttpClient, it is *NOT* necessary that your Arduino is an ADK microcontroller.
+Because this project uses JSON parsing and Android HttpClient, it is *NOT* necessary that your Arduino is an ADK microcontroller.